Tarot card reading

 Tarot card reading is a form of cartomancy whereby practitioners use tarot cards to purportedly gain insight into the past, present or future.
-They formulate a question, then draw cards to interpret them for this end.
+The process typically begins with formulation of a question, followed by drawing and interpreting cards to uncover meaning.
 A traditional tarot deck consists of 78 cards, which can be split into two groups, the Major Arcana and Minor Arcana.
 French-suited playing cards can also be used; as can any card system with suits assigned to identifiable elements (e.g., air, earth, fire, water).